 ON doesn’t always require treatment and can heal on its own.
 Medications, such as corticosteroids, can help speed recovery.
-Most cases of ON have complete (or nearly complete) vision recovery within 2 to 3 months, but it may take up to 12 months to achieve the visual recovery.
+Most who experience ON have complete (or nearly complete) vision recovery within two to three months, but it may take up to 12 months to achieve the vision recovery.

 You’re more likely to develop ON if:

-The cause of optic neuritis isn’t well understood.
+The cause of ON isn’t well understood.
 Most cases are idiopathic, which means they have no identifiable cause.
-The most common known cause is multiple sclerosis (MS).
-In fact, ON is often the first symptom of MS. Optic neuritis can also be due to infection or an inflammatory immune system response.
+The most common known cause is MS. In fact, ON is often the first symptom of MS. ON can also be due to infection or an inflammatory immune system response.

 Nerve diseases that can cause ON include: